 All shoes have a certain degree of arch support, but those with plantar fasciitis need a lot of support to minimize foot pain.
 For example, suppose you have plantar fasciitis and often walk around barefoot.
 Of course, when you walk around without shoes, you will not have any arch support.

 Your plantar fascia will be very stressed if you have no arch support.
-It will have no support, and, as a result, it will need to stretch and strain with every step you take.
+It will have no support, so it will need to stretch and strain with every step you take.
 For that reason, you may notice that it is harrowing to walk around without any shoes on.

-This, of course, can be excruciating, and it is no way to go about your day.
+This can be excruciating and is no way to go about your day.
 Of course, you won’t be walking around barefoot as you conduct your daily activities, but there are plenty of shoes and sandals that give little to no arch support.
-If you use those kinds of shoes, you will find that walking around will be a very uncomfortable and unenjoyable task.
+If you wear those shoes, you will find walking around uncomfortable and unenjoyable.

 Fortunately, finding shoes with good arch support isn’t that difficult.
 However, you will need to find shoes that match the arch of your feet.
 Some people have higher arches than others, while others have relatively flat feet.

-If you are unsure what kind of foot arch you have, it is best to go to a podiatrist or your local shoe store to get advice on what sort of arch support you need.
+If you are unsure what kind of foot arch you have, it is best to go to a podiatrist or your local shoe store for advice on what sort of arch support you need.

 The Details

 If you have high arches, you will likely need shoes with good arch support to accommodate your feet and give you the proper support.
-On the other hand, if you have a low arch, you likely won’t need all that much arch support to begin with.
+On the other hand, if you have a low arch, you likely won’t need all that much arch support.

-However, you should always have at least some kind of arch support.
-Remember that no arch support will strain your feet, even if you have a low arch.
+However, you should always have some arch support.
+Remember that no arch support will strain your feet, even with a low arch.
 The point of arch support in shoes is to press up against your plantar fascia.

-This limits the amount of stretch and strain that the fascia has to go through every time your feet move to take a step.
-Good arch support also reduces overpronation.
-Overpronation is a problem that can further irritate plantar fasciitis, and it involves your foot rolling inward while you walk.
+This limits the stretch and strain the fascia has to endure every time your feet move to take a step.
+Good arch support also reduces overpronation, which can further irritate plantar fasciitis.
+Overpronation involves your foot rolling inward while you walk.

 This can not only irritate your plantar fascia, but it also is not suitable for your ankles.
 You might need to try on a few different pairs of shoes before you finally find the ones that fit the arches of your feet.
 However, once you find the right pair, you’ll find that walking and being on your feet, in general, will be much more comfortable than ever before.